Best Flybarless System

 If you can't easily access your FBL unit once it's in the helicopter - you better stay away from units that require direct physical access and choose one that has USB or wireless connectivity.

 Receiver compatibility for your particular radio system can also be a feature to look into.
-All FBL systems will support standard wiring connectivity methods of course, but many of the better flybarless units are also Spektrum Satellite, SBus (Futaba & FrSky), Jeti EX Bus RX & Mikado Touch Control compatible these days.
-This simplifies wiring and makes for a "neater" install.
+Most FBL systems will support standard (PWM) wiring connectivity methods of course, but all better flybarless units are also DSM Spektrum, SBus (Futaba & FrSky), Jeti EX Bus RX etc. This simplifies wiring, makes for a "neater" install and with some of the newer systems can also support telemetry from the FBL system back to your radio.

 In other words, I don't for a second believe there is one FBL unit that stands head & shoulders above the rest; if there was, we would all be flying it.
 That of course is not the case.
 I have setup & flown most of them over the past decade now, and what I can tell you is they all work, and work well if you fully understand how to install, program & configure them.

 Make no mistake, flybarless systems are considered the "heart of the heli" these days.
-Next to setup, they have perhaps the single largest impact on the response and behavior of a modern day RC helicopter.
+They have perhaps the single largest impact on the response and behavior of a modern day RC helicopter.
 It's hard to know which you will like the best in other words as so much is "feel" dependent.

 Hopefully however, my humble little recommendations here will at least give you an idea of what's out there, what to look for, and some general costs & features.